evansbenj/SulaRAD/13_Working_with_HiSeqX_data.md

 Because I am using a hardmasked rhesus reference genome, the repetitive regions identified with repeat masker also will be filtered out.

+# ABBABABA

+And then I used the abbababa script on each chromosome...

 # BELOW WAS NOT USED SORTOF